Chinese Indonesians: Gender and kinship

 Benteng Chinese wedding in Jakarta, 2012.
-Benteng people are one of Peranakan community that still exist until today, mostly concentrated in Tangerang, Jakarta and its outskirt area.
+The Bentengs are a Peranakan community that still exist to this day, with their population mostly concentrated in Tangerang, Jakarta and its surroundings.

 Kinship structure in the totok community follows the patrilineal, patrilocal, and patriarchal traditions of Chinese society, a practice which has lost emphasis in peranakan familial relationships.
 Instead, kinship patterns in indigenized families have incorporated elements of matrilocal, matrilineal, and matrifocal traditions found in Javanese society.
 Within this community, both sons and daughters can inherit the family fortune, including ancestral tablets and ashes.
 Political, social, and economic authority in peranakan families is more evenly distributed between the two genders than in totok families.
 Kin terms do not distinguish between maternal and paternal relatives and polygyny is strongly frowned upon.
 Western influence in peranakan society is evidenced by the high proportion of childless couples.
 Those who did have children also had fewer of them than "totok" couples.

 Despite their break from traditional kinship patterns, peranakan families are closer to some traditional Chinese values than the totok.
 Because the indigenized population have lost much of the connection to their ancestral homes in the coastal provinces of China, they are less affected by the 20th-century modernization patterns that transformed the region.
 The peranakan have a stricter attitude toward divorce, though the separation rates among families in both segments are generally lower than other ethnic groups.
 Arranged marriages are more common in peranakan families, whose relationships tend to be more nepotistic.
 Secularization among the totok meant that their counterparts carry out ancestral rituals to a higher degree, and peranakan youth tend to be more religious.
 Through education provided by high-quality Catholic and Protestant schools, these youth are much more likely to convert to Christianity.

 In the 21st century, the conceptual differences of totok and peranakan Chinese are slowly becoming outdated as some families show a mixture of characteristics from both cultures.
 Interracial marriage and cultural assimilation often prevent the formation a precise definition of Chinese Indonesians in line with any simple racial criterion.
 Use of a Chinese surname, in some form or circumstance, is generally a sign of cultural self-identification as ethnic Chinese or alignment with a Chinese social system.